privacyint/ota-versions/README.md

 # License

 Any database in this repository is distributed under an [ODC-BY 1.0](https://opendatacommons.org/licenses/by/1-0/) license.
-That means you are free to share, modify, or transform the database and produce works from it as long as you attribute the resulting works to *Privacy International and Open Terms Archive contributors*.
+That means you are free to share, modify, or transform the database and produce works from it as long as you attribute the resulting works to Privacy International and Open Terms Archive contributors.